NoahHenrikKleinschmidt/qpcr/README.md

 ### Getting started
-A set of basic introductory tutorials is available as `jupyter notebooks` in the [Examples](https://github.com/NoahHenrikKleinschmidt/qpcr/tree/main/Examples) directory in this repository.
 For more information about the API, checkout the documentation on [Read the Docs](https://qpcr.readthedocs.io/en/latest/).
+There you will also find a number of basic tutorials.
+You can also access the tutorials direcctly as `jupyter notebooks` in the [Examples](https://github.com/NoahHenrikKleinschmidt/qpcr/tree/main/Examples) directory in this repository.

 ### Qupid Web App
-In case you prefer a graphical-user-interface, `qpcr` offers the *Qupid* web app built with `streamlit`.
-Qupid offers the bulk of qpcr's main features with costumizability to some degree.
+In case you prefer a graphical user interface, `qpcr` offers the *Qupid* web app built with `streamlit`.
+Qupid provides access to the bulk of qpcr's main features with costumizability to some degree.
 Qupid is openly available [via streamlit](https://share.streamlit.io/noahhenrikkleinschmidt/qupid/main/src/main.py).
+Or can be run locally by cloning its [Github repository](https://github.com/NoahHenrikKleinschmidt/Qupid).

 #### Citation
 Kleinschmidt, N. (2022). qpcr - a python package for easy and versatile qPCR data analysis for small-scale datasets and high-throughput (Version 4.0.0) [Computer software]. https://github.com/NoahHenrikKleinschmidt/qpcr.git